rdtrob/linux-workshop/README.md

 if has("eval")
   let skip_defaults_vim = 1

-set autoindent
+" automatically indent new lines set autoindent
-set autowrite
-set ruler
+" automatically write files when changing between files - Autosave set autowrite
+" turn col and row positions on in bottom right section set ruler
-set showmode
+" show command and insert mode set showmode
+" set tab value
 set tabstop=2
 set smartindent
 set textwidth=72
-set norelativenumber
+" disable relative line numbers, comment to sample it set norelativenumber
+" highlight search hits
 set hlsearch
 set incsearch
 set linebreak
-set hidden
+" stop complaints about switching buffers with unsaved changes set hidden
+" set command history
 set history=1000
+" enable faster scrolling
 set ttyfast
-set filetype plugin on
+" allows Vim to sense filetype set filetype plugin on set background=dark
-set background=dark

-if v:version >= 800 " > NOTE: As in bash scripts, we can write logic into the
+if v:version >= 800
+  " > NOTE: As in bash scripts, we can write logic into the "          .vimrc and vimscript in general

-                    "  .vimrc and vimscript in general " stop vim from silently messing with files that it shouldn't mess with set nofixedofline endif
+  " stop vim from silently messing with files that it shouldn't mess with set nofixedofline endif
 ```

 ### SSH Keys